-• Whitehorse Ranch Hot Springs is a hidden gem in the high desert
+• Whitehorse Ranch Hot Springs is a hidden oasis in the high desert

-The hot springs consist of two adjoining perfectly-round pools, separated by a concrete dam.
-The fairly clear mineral water bubbles up at 114°F through the sandy bottom of the 14 feet in diameter and 2.5 feet deep smaller pool.
-This pool is hotter with the water temperature between 100 - 104 degrees Fahrenheit, depending on air temperature and wind.
-The water from the smaller pool flows into the larger and cooler pool where the temperature ranges from 85 to 95 degrees Fahrenheit.
+The hot springs feature two adjoining, perfectly round pools separated by a concrete dam.
+The fairly clear mineral water bubbles up at 114°F through the sandy bottom of the 14-foot-diameter and 2.5-foot-deep smaller pool.
+This pool is hotter, with water temperatures between 100 and 104 degrees Fahrenheit, depending on air temperature and wind.
+The water from the smaller pool flows into the larger pool, where it cools to about 90°F.

-The campsite is right on the creek's bank and it has everything necessary for a leisurely camping experience including picnic tables, fire rings, parking spaces, and an outhouse pit toilet.
-Camping at Whitehorse Ranch Hot Springs will fill your stay with playful sounds of nature and fabulous sunset and sunrise soaks.
+A BLM campsite nearby offers visitors a perfect spot.
+Situated right along the creek's bank, the campsite has picnic tables, fire rings, parking spaces, and an outhouse pit toilet.
+Camping at Whitehorse Ranch Hot Springs will fill your stay with the playful sounds of nature and fabulous sunset and sunrise soaks.

 Interestingly, Whitehorse Ranch Hot Springs survived a devastating 560,000-acre wildfire in 2012.
-While the region suffered massive damage, this site remained virtually intact.
-This was the state's largest fire since the 1860s, destroying many habitats and killing high numbers of cattle, horses, coyotes, and other wildlife.
+While the surrounding region suffered massive damage, the hot springs remained virtually untouched.
+It was the state's largest fire since the 1860s, destroying many habitats and killing a large number of cattle, horses, coyotes, and other wildlife.

-The hot springs are easily reached from the gravel Whitehorse Ranch Road (read driving directions below).
-The last 2.5 miles of the dusty road becomes soft mud.
-The road gets pretty muddy on rainy days; thus, it is best to go to the hot springs during non-rainy seasons to ensure you won't get stuck in the mud.
+The hot springs are easily accessible from the gravel Whitehorse Ranch Road (read driving directions below).
+The final 2.5 miles of the road can become soft and muddy on rainy days.
+For the best experience, plan your visit during dry weather to avoid getting stuck and ensure a smooth journey.

 Video